Welcome to the RVC Advice Centre Money Matters webpages.

 If you are thinking of studying at the RVC but unsure of the funding available to you, please visit our Fees and Funding pages.

-For students who are estranged from (not in contact with) parents, attending university can be a particularly daunting process and accessing the full funding you are entitled to can be tricky.
+For students who are estranged from (not in contact with) parents, attending university can be a particularly daunting process and accessing the full funding you are entitled is essential.

 This guide offers information about student finance for estranged students.
 It gives information and advice on the documents you will need to send to Student Finance England or Wales to confirm you are irreconcilably estranged (not in contact with and extremely unlikely to get back in contact with) from your family.

-We also suggest you contact the Money & Welfare Adviser when you start at the college so we can provide support and make sure you are receiving the correct funding during your studies.
+We also suggest you contact the Student Money Adviser when you start at the college so we can provide support and make sure you are receiving the correct funding during your studies.
 E-mail firstname.lastname@example.org to make an appointment or if you have any questions before you join the RVC.

-If you have questions about funding or finances that are not answered on these pages, please contact Shelley Revell, Money & Welfare Adviser, email@example.com.
+If you have questions about funding or finances that are not answered on these pages, please contact Shelley Revell, Student Money Adviser, email@example.com.

 If you are experiencing immediate financial difficulties, debt problems or you don't have enough money for food, it's important you access support from the correct services.
 Some of the services below will be able to advise you on where to go to access emergency payments or food banks in your local area: